aman4720/Superset/index.md

  ## Step 16.
 Open the browser.

- This is the correct URL is :-
+ This is the correct URL is:-

  localhost:8080/login/

- Note :- ( User / Password )
+ Note:- ( User / Password )

  [admin/admin]

-localhost: Refers to the local machine, meaning the same computer that you are currently using.
+**localhost**: Refers to the local machine, meaning the same computer that you are currently using.

 :8080: Specifies the port number 8080, indicating a specific communication endpoint on the local machine.